 Matt: Cable management like spaghetti.

 Marcus: Exactly.
 Yes.
 That’s when I realized okay, there’s some translation here.
 The other thing I realized that school didn’t give as much as I needed was the business side of it.
 We all focus strictly on the technical.
-Luckily, by combining what I learned at USF (which was a very business management-focused program) and St. Pete College (which was strictly a technical program), I was able to merge those two skills.
+Luckily, I combined what I learned at USF (a very business management-focused program) and St. Pete College (strictly a technical program).
+I merged those two skills.

-But the students I was teaching, they were older learners or learners who weren’t really traditional.
-They were like, “Well, I work at a construction site.
+But the students I taught, they were older learners or learners who weren’t really traditional.
+They said, “Well, I work at a construction site.
 It’s back-breaking labor.
 I want to do something different.”
 So, I’m teaching them IT and I’m realizing they don’t have the business acumen.
 I’m like, “I want to update this server.
 How do you do that in a business?”
 They’d say, “I’d just run the update.”
-I had to explain that there are people that would be affected by that, and it would be disruptive to the business.
+I explained that there are people that would be affected by that, and it would be disruptive to the business.

 I provide mentorship to the students even when they get out of my class.
 They email me with questions, I meet with them and we have lunch.
 A lot of them are doing pretty well.
-They got hired.
+They have jobs in IT.